This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

-There is no doubt skin becomes dull and gets more dehydrated during this time, turmeric has been proven to be effective when used externally on the skin, as well as when taken internally.
+There is no doubt that skin becomes dull and gets more dehydrated during this time.
+Turmeric has been proven to be effective when used externally on the skin, as well as when taken internally.
 When you include turmeric in your diet, your skin begins to glow, but when used externally it can help hormonal acne, scarring and psoriasis.

 6. Hot Flashes

 Hot flashes are caused by decreased levels of oestrogen.
 Turmeric is rich in anti oxidants and phytoestrogens which help the redness in the skin associated with hot flashes, and the frequency .

 7. Weight Loss